LisaPramann/tourism-trends-covid/README.md

 - *Kathryn Malchow* created the Readme, worked on the visualization of camping rates and build that argument into the article and did the layout of the latter.

-- *Renato Franco* analysed the frequency of park visits in Europe other the last months included it in the text and build a fine story around our arguments.
+- *Renato Franco* analysed the frequency of park visits in Europe over the last months included it in the text and build a fine story around our arguments.

 ### Project Limitations